Newark Bay Bridge (railroad): Vertical-lift bridge (1926)

 The lift spans were a pair of two-track spans over two separate shipping channels; the longer span being 299 ft long, while the shorter span was 210.75 ft, giving a navigable width of 216 ft and 134 ft respectively.
 Vertical clearance was 135 ft open and 35 ft closed.
 Each span was capable of independent movement, as well as any combination of tandem movements.
-Bridge movement, interlocking, and signals were controlled from a large manned structure on the operational midpoint between the east and west drawspans and above the tracks.
+Bridge movement, interlocking, and signals were controlled from a large staffed structure on the operational midpoint between the east and west draw spans and above the tracks.

-During World War II, the bridge was critical piece of the Port of New York and New Jersey's logistic network, allowing 300 or more trains per day to supply troops and material for American efforts in the European theatre.
+During World War II, the bridge was a critical piece of the Port of New York and New Jersey's logistic network, allowing 300 or more trains per day to supply troops and materials for American efforts in the European theatre.

 Despite the operational flexibility and safeguards built into the bridge, increase in marine traffic and ship size only made the bridge a greater maritime hazard.
 At the same time, however, decline in rail traffic did not make it any less of a hazard to the railroad.
 On September 15, 1958, a commuter train plunged off the south span which had been opened for marine traffic, killing 48 people, including former New York Yankees second baseman Snuffy Stirnweiss.
-On May 19, 1966, the French freighter S.S.
+On May 19, 1966, the French freighter M.V.
 Washington collided with the northeast lift span, rendering two tracks unusable.
 Despite an eventual 2nd Circuit judgment in CNJ's favor, the span was never repaired, as the two affected tracks were deemed redundant by the railroad due to the sharp decline in rail traffic and the momentous change in the railroad's operations, which occurred less than a year after the accident.

 After the Aldene Plan went into effect in May 1967, the only passenger service on the bridge was the Bayonne-Cranford shuttle, known as the "Scoot".
 The last freight train crossed the bridge in 1976, prior to the formation of Conrail; the last passenger train left Bayonne's Eighth Street Station on August 6, 1978.
-Despite Bayonne's efforts to save the bridge, demolition of the central lift spans began in July, 1980 after the United States Coast Guard declared the structure a navigational hazard to ships.
+Despite Bayonne's efforts to save the bridge, demolition of the central lift spans began in July 1980 after the United States Coast Guard declared the structure a navigational hazard to ships.
 The trestle and approaches were removed in 1987–1988 when it became apparent that a replacement span was no longer feasible.
 Removal of the piers began in 2012.